-In my last story I mentioned that one of my favorite dog walks is the Avondale Farm Preserve.
-This 50 acre gem consists of grassland meadow and salt marsh.
+In one of my previous stories, I mentioned that one of my favorite dog walks is the Avondale Farm Preserve.
+This 50-acre gem consists of grassland meadow and salt marsh.
 It lies just off Watch Hill Road in Avondale.
-The preserve is part of the original 700 acre Pendleton – Chapman Farm.
+The preserve is part of the original 700-acre Pendleton – Chapman Farm.
 Avondale has a fascinating history that goes all the way back to the settlement of Westerly by the first European colonists in the 1600s.
 Prior to this, Westerly was the home of the Eastern Niantic Indian tribe.
-In 1660 the sachem Sosoa deeded most of the land of present day Westerly to settlers.
+In 1660 the sachem Sosoa deeded most of the land of present-day Westerly to settlers.

 These early inhabitants were mostly farmers and fishermen who settled along the Pawcatuck River as there were few roads.
 The village now known as Avondale started as the village of Lotteryville.
 In 1750 Colonel Joseph Pendleton petitioned the colony of Rhode Island to subdivide his land along the Pawcatuck River into 124 lots to be sold by lottery.

 The money would be used to pay the debts incurred from the loss of his uninsured ship and cargo of rum and molasses.
 The ship was a Brigantine worth 18 to 20 thousand pounds and was newly built.

 Captained by his son Joseph Jr, the ship went missing in August 1749 on its return from Anguilla in the Caribbean and no word ever came of its or his son’s fate.
 Pendleton’s petition was granted and the village of Lotteryville was created.
 It’s interesting to note that this form of gambling to settle debt was an accepted practice in colonial times.